 A part of our strategy is to strategically evaluate and, as deemed appropriate, enter into collaborations in the future on an asset-by-asset basis to maximize the value of each of our programs.
 We may also enter into collaborations in connection with our platform technology in order to advance the development of programs beyond our initial focus in cytokines.
-Such collaborations may include the development and commercialization of any of our product candidates that are approved for marketing outside the United States.
+Such collaborations may include the development and commercialization of any of our product candidates or the commercialization of any of our product candidates that are approved for marketing outside the United States.
 Our likely collaborators for any collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies and biotechnology companies.
 We have limited capabilities for product development and do not yet have any capability for commercialization.
 Accordingly, we may enter into collaborations with other companies to provide us with important technologies and funding for our programs and platform technology.
 We will face significant competition in seeking appropriate collaborators.
-We may not be successful in our efforts to establish a strategic partnership or other alternative arrangements for any product candidates as having the requisite potential to demonstrate safety and efficacy.
+We may not be successful in our efforts to establish a strategic partnership or other alternative arrangements for any product candidates because they may be deemed to be at too early of a stage of development for collaborative effort and third parties may not view such product candidates as having the requisite potential to demonstrate safety and efficacy.
 We may also be restricted under future license agreements from entering into agreements on certain terms or at all with potential collaborators.